Orchestro.AI eyes GCC expansion as demand rises for AI-driven logistics solutions

 Orchestro.AI

-Orchestro.AI plans GCC expansion as demand rises for AI-driven logistics, targeting UAE and Saudi Arabia amid ongoing supply chain disruptions.
+Orchestro.AI advances GCC expansion plans as demand rises for AI-driven logistics and real-time decision systems across GCC

 The company, founded by Chandra Shekhar Natarajan, is currently in discussions with regional partners and investors in the UAE and Saudi Arabia as part of its next phase of growth.